jvmls/RPG-notes/Strahd aos Sabados.md

   - Strange and mysterious
   - Gave paper with recipe to save the guy that hired us
 - Gather the ingredients
-  - The priest told the party members the location of an abandoned house that could have the ingredients needed to heal our ally
+  - The priest told the party members the location of an abandoned house that could have the ingredients needed to heal our ally (southSide Bartorn's quest)
 - Told us about demon and that by killing him is the only way to get out of the city (Demon quest-line)
 - Priest told us that in this city not everything is what it seems and that lies are everywhere
 <div style="clear:both;"></div>